codeplaysoftware/syclacademy/Code_Exercises/Multiple_Devices/README.md

 ### 3. ) Split a task across the two queues

-Using either the application from exercise 6 using the buffer/accessor model or the application from exercise 8 with the USM model create an application where the work is distributed across two devices using the two `queue`s you created.
+Using either the application from the "Data Parallelism" exercise with the buffer/accessor model or the application from the "Using USM" exercise with the USM model, create an application where the work is distributed across two devices using the two `queue`s you created.

 Remember to create separate `buffer`s for the separate parts of the data being computed.